February 26, 2022 | 12:30 - 3:30 pm

 - Minimum width between wheels shall be 1 ¾” so the car will clear center guide strip.

-- Minimum distance between the bottom of car and track shall be 3/8” so the car will clear the center guide strip.
+- Minimum distance between the bottom of the car and track shall be 3/8” so the car will clear the center guide strip.
 This distance also applies to any protrusion from the bottom of the car such as weights.

 - Maximum length shall not exceed 7”, this includes accessories.